-- A. International Feature Film submissions may be submitted for consideration for the 97th Academy Awards in other categories, including Best Picture, provided that they comply with the rules governing those categories. - B. Animated feature films submitted to the International Feature Film category are eligible for the Animated Feature Film category, provided that they meet the eligibility requirements outlined for the International Feature Film category and the Animated Feature Film category. - C. Documentary feature films submitted to the International Feature Film category are eligible for the Documentary Feature Film category, provided that they meet the eligibility requirements outlined for the International Feature Film category and the Documentary Feature Film category. - D. Films submitted for consideration in the International Feature Film category for the 97th Academy Awards are NOT eligible for consideration in other awards categories in the subsequent year, nor could the films have been submitted in other awards categories in a previous year.
+- A. International Feature Film submissions may be submitted for consideration for the 96th Academy Awards in other categories, including Best Picture, provided they comply with the rules governing those categories. - B. Films submitted for consideration in the International Feature Film category for the 96th Academy Awards are NOT eligible for consideration in other awards categories in the subsequent year, nor could the films have been submitted in other awards categories in a previous year.